 Footprint of the 50" stand: 40.75" x 10.1"

-The borders are plain, but the bezels have a nice texture like the Vizio D Series 4k 2018.
+The borders are plain, but the bezels have a brushed texture like the Vizio D Series 4k 2018.

 The build quality of the Vizio V Series 2019 is decent.
 It's mostly made of plastic, except for the top part of the back which is metal.
-It feels solid and you should not have any issues with it.
+It feels solid and you shouldn't have any issues with it.

 The native contrast ratio is excellent.
-It can deliver deep blacks in a dark room and this improves picture quality.
-It is an improvement over last year's Vizio D Series 4k 2018.
-Unfortunately, the TV lacks a local dimming feature to improve dark room performance.
+It can produce deep blacks in a dark room, but it doesn't have a local dimming feature to improve it.

-If you do not care about image accuracy, you can obtain higher brightness levels.
+If you don't care about image accuracy, you can obtain higher brightness levels.
 We were able to reach 309 nits on our 10% window in 'Vivid' Picture mode.

 The HDR peak brightness is disappointing.
 The TV has a weird behavior when it displays whites.
 In normal content when it is displaying dark scenes, the entire screen is dimmed, but as soon as something bright appears on the scene the entire scene brightens.
 This can be distracting at times, and it happens in HDR even when Backlight Control is set to 'Off.'